-I am an enthusiastic, patient and friendly teacher offering mathematics tutoring from GCSE to Undergraduate level.
+I am a friendly, patient and enthusiastic teacher offering mathematics tutoring from GCSE to Undergraduate level.
 I try to personalise my teaching approach to reflect the individual goals, strengths, weaknesses and learning styles of my students.
-In mathematics there are often many different ways to explain a method or concept, it is the tutor role to find the way most suited to the student.
+In mathematics there are often many different ways to explain a method or concept, it is the tutor's role to find the way most suited to the student.

 In my experience, keeping students well motivated by setting clear goals and tasks is key.
 A good tutor should build the student's confidence by explaining ideas slowly and clearly, and always offering lots of encouragement.
-I am a firm believer in the power and importance of hard work.
-In my view the idea that mathematics is something "you either get it not" is a myth.
-Any student is capable of understanding if explained to in the right way, and with confidence and motivation to work hard they will succeed!
+In my view the idea that mathematics is something that "you either get it or you don't" is a myth.
+I think all students are capable of understanding maths provided it is explained to them in the right way.
+With the confidence and motivation to work hard students can greatly improve their grades.

-In addition to tutoring I work as a professional saxophonist.
+In addition to tutoring I am a professional saxophonist.
 I have a masters degree from the Guildhall School of Music & Drama.

 “Rory is highly experienced, patient and committed tutor - his explanation are clear and make it easy to understand.
 Rory has helped to raise my maths A grade from B to A*, scoring 98 in C3 and 89 in C4.” - Samantha (A-level)

 “Hi Rory, I got an A* in Maths!!!
 I got 98 in C3 and 84 in C4 and 91 in M!!
 Thank you so much for all your help I can’t believe it!” - Abigail

 “Eliza got A* for maths GCSE, and A* for statistics.
 Thanks so much for your input.
 Thanks for everything, I think it really helps.”